These cinnamon baked apple slices have a thick brown sugar glaze but is not too sweet, since I used tart Granny Smith

 Apples are my favorite fall fruit.
-I make apple pies, caramel apples, homemade applesauce, baked apples, apple crisp, apple cake, apple cobbler and more.
+I make apple pies, caramel apples, spooky apple treats, baked apples, apple crisp, apple cake, apple cobbler and more.
 You name it.
 If the recipe is made from apples, it will find its way to my dinner table.

 These cinnamon baked apple slices are the perfect side dish to compliment pork.

 I started the recipe for baked apple slices by mixing the cornstarch and water in a small bowl.
 This mixture will thicken the other ingredients into an ooey-gooey texture.

 Place the sliced apples in an ovenproof baking dish and pour over the cornstarch and water mixture.
 You will want to coat the apples well.

 Pour in the brown sugar and mix the apples well with it.
 You will want some of the sugar to stick to each apple, since this is what the cornstarch mixture will thicken.

 Into the oven they go for about 15 minutes at 350º F. Baking apple slices is that easy!
 Look at the gooey glaze!
 I can’t wait to try them!The baked apple slices with cinnamon are fork tender and sweet but the tartness of the apples keeps the sweetness in check.
 Cinnamon the kitty approves of the taste very much!

 Serve the quick baked apple slices hot with pork chops for a comfort food dish that really screams fall.

 Gone are the days of boring applesauce and pork.
 These cinnamon baked apple slices and pork and definitely my new fall combo.
 Perhaps they will become yours too!